lgnbhl/BFS/README.md

     ## # … with 16,370 more rows

-Note that the development version of BFS on Github allows the user to choose the language in which the dataset is downloaded (only in German in the current release on CRAN).
+Note that the development version of BFS on Github allows the user to choose the language (German, French, Italian or English) in which the dataset is translated.
+Give it a try.

 In case the `url_px` link to download the PC-Axis file is broken, you can have a look at its related BFS webpage using the `url_bfs` link.